Auto Insurance in Greenville, SC

 There are several reasons why you may need auto insurance, including the following:

-- Legal requirements—South Carolina mandates drivers to carry:
+- Legal requirements—South Carolina mandates drivers to carry bodily injury liability, property damage liability and uninsured motorist coverage.

 - Lender mandates—Some auto lenders may require additional types of insurance if you’ve financed your vehicle, such as collision and comprehensive coverage in your policy.